xiaodaigh/apac-go-baduk-weiqi-league/index.md

 ### Other questions

+**Single-digit kyu under which rating system** Whichever.
+As long as you think you are SDK.
+The organise will assign you a rank and adjust it so that the games are fun for all.

 **Why start a league?**
 This league aims to facilitate regular and serious games for Go enthusiasts in the nighttime in the Asia-Pacific (APAC) timezone.